M1kuW1ll/MEV-Boost-Auction-Simulations/ETH-KCL Auction Simulations.md

 For all the strategies, players with lower individual delays have a higher win rate than players with higher individual delay.
 With a lower individual delay, they can submit their bids later, and they are more likely to include late-arriving signals in their blocks.

-*Last-minute/Stealth have a higher win rate than other naive-like bidders because their revealing time $\epsilon$ = 0.
+*Last-minute/Stealth have a higher win rate than other naive-like bidders because their revealing time $\epsilon$ = 0 in Profile 1&2.

 ### Impact of Individual Delay on Profit per Win